SafetyGraphics/SafetyGraphics.github.io/roadmap.md

 *   Optimized graphics for studies with very large data sets
 *   Automated tests for the shiny application
 *   Facilitated “real-time” statistical analysis
+*   Improved chart modularity (easily import charts from other packages)

 ## Maintenance Model